-The Japanese Bobtail is a naturally occurring breed of cat that believed to have arrived in Japan over 1,000 years ago.
-It is generally thought that these cats originated in China or Korea, although there have been references made about cats with tail deformities from all over Asia.
+The Japanese Bobtail is a natural breed of cat who arrived in Japan over 1,000 years ago.
+They are thought to have originated in China or Korea, although there have been references made about cats with tail deformities from all over Asia.

-Cats were kept by Japanese nobility who would walk them on a lead.
-However, that changed when an infestation of rodents threatened to ruin the silk industry and in 1602 Japanese authorities decreed that all noble cats were to be released in order to control the rodent population.
+Japanese nobility kept these cats and would walk them on a lead.
+However, when an infestation of rodents threatened to ruin the silk industry and in 1602 Japanese authorities decreed that all noble cats were to be released in order to control the rodent population.

 The Japanese Bobcat is a symbol of good luck and happiness when found in the traditional colour pattern of mi-ke (which means three fur), which is white with red and black patches.
 This cat has been identified with the famous “Beckoning Cat” (see image below)